-- 8. Take into account the level of achievement of these ESG objectives (weighting 20%) in the KPI calculation of performance shares for our 200 senior executives. - ESG objectives were incorporated in the annual objectives of 99.6% of portfolio managers and sales representatives and the implementation of the ESG Ambitions 2025 plan accounted for 20% of the criteria supporting the performance share plan awarded to more than 200 Amundi senior executives in April 2024. - 9.
-Reduce our own direct greenhouse gas emissions by approximately 30% (vs 2018) per employee in 2025. - The action plan to reduce greenhouse gas emissions related to energy (scopes 1 and 2) and business travel (scope 3) has continued.
+- 8. Consider the level of achievement of these ESG objectives (weighting 20%) in the KPI calculation of performance shares for our 200 senior executives. - ESG objectives were incorporated in the annual objectives of 99.6% of portfolio managers and sales representatives and the implementation of the ESG Ambitions 2025 plan accounted for 20% of the criteria supporting the performance share plan awarded to more than 200 Amundi senior executives in April 2024. - 9.
+Reduce our own direct greenhouse gas emissions22 by approximately 30% (vs 2018) per employee in 2025. - The action plan to reduce greenhouse gas emissions related to energy (scopes 1 and 2) and business travel (scope 3) has continued.
 At end-2024, emissions were reduced by 62% by employee compared with 2018. - Present our climate strategy to shareholders (Say on Climate) at the Annual General Meeting since 2022 - The progress report reporting on the implementation of the climate strategy was presented to the shareholders at the Annual General Meeting of May 24 2024 and approved at 96.73%.

-&lt;sup>22 Scope of actively managed open-ended funds when a rating methodology is possible.
+19 Scope of actively managed open-ended funds when a rating methodology is possible.

-&lt;sup>23 Real estate, multi-asset, developed market bonds, developed market equities.
+20 Real estate, multi-asset, developed market bonds, developed market equities.

-&lt;sup>24 Scope defined by Amundi's Responsible Investment policy - Non-conventional extraction: oil sands, shale oil and gas.
+21 Scope defined by Amundi's Responsible Investment policy - non-conventional extraction: oil sands, shale oil and gas.

-&lt;sup>25 For any Amundi Group entity with more than 100 employees.
+22 For any Amundi Group entity with more than 100 employees.